 6. On this page, click the “Actions” drop down.
 Then select “File into case.”

 12. Next you’ll need to add Service Contacts.
 Here you will see the data laid out from your case.
 Next to the Plantiff’s information, there is an “Actions” drop down menu.
 Click this and then select “Add from Public List” to add the State of Maryland for an expungement case.
 In the “First Name” field, search for the county where you are filing.
 You may see multiple email addresses for the State’s Attorney’s office.
 For an official list of the State’s Attorney’s email addresses for each county, click here.

-16. IMPORTANT: Do not pay from your own account for cases filed on behalf of MVLS – this is not a reimbursement process, but a fee waiver.
+15. IMPORTANT: Do not pay from your own account for cases filed on behalf of MVLS – this is not a reimbursement process, but a fee waiver.
 If you’re not familiar with the waiver account process or you do not have this option available on your drop down, follow these directions here to get that account set up.
 Once this is completed, click “Save Changes.”

-20. You will get a little notification confirming that the process is complete with the option to view your receipt.
+19. You will get a little notification confirming that the process is complete with the option to view your receipt.
 You’ll also see that under My Filing Activity, the Pending column has a little notification on it.
 This refers to the case you just filed through MDEC, which is now being processed.

-22. Shortly after, you should receive an email that looks like this in your inbox.
+21. Shortly after, you should receive an email that looks like this in your inbox.
 This is a confirmation of the case you filed being submitted.
 You will be kept up to date through email when the case is no longer pending.
 You may receive a notice that service is undeliverable – do not be alarmed.
 This often happens because the clerk serves the States Attorney